-By imaging the brain tissue of 25 dead cats, researchers at, among other places, Edinburgh's university saw that the cats' brains got accumulations of the protein amyloid-beta and lost synapses just like Alzheimer's patients, writes Science Daily.
+By imaging the brain tissue of 25 dead cats, researchers at, among other places, the University of Edinburgh saw that the cats' brains got accumulations of the protein amyloid-beta and lost synapses, writes Science Daily.
+The same type of changes occur in people with Alzheimer's.

 The study is published in the journal European Journal of Neuroscience.